RadeelAhmad/my-portfolio/src/content/blog/Window-Hacking.md

 Here we can see `Session ID` — `IP Address` — `OS Type` — `User` — `Status`.

-Using the ‘shell + session ID’ command allows you to gain control over the victim’s computer andexecute various commands.
+Using the `shell + session ID` command allows you to gain control over the victim’s computer andexecute various commands.

-We use systeminfo command to see the detail of victim’s machine.
+We use `systeminfo` command to see the detail of victim’s machine.

 WE SUCCESSFULLY EXPLOIT VULNERABILITIES WITHIN THE WINDOWS 11 PRO OPERATING SYSTEM TO GAIN UNAUTHORIZED ACCESS 😈.